JSensebe/jsensebe.github.io/projects/olly-power-play.md

 - custom IK for head movement
 - animation‑controlled IK toggling
 - procedural blinking
+- cues for voice clips to synchronize with Olly's mouth movements
 - coordination between animations and procedural systems

 For example, when Olly closes his eyes and scratches his nose, blinking and head‑tracking must be disabled temporarily so the animation can fully control eyelids and head position.